13 dead after fire engulfs residential high-rise buildings in Hong Kong

 Firefighters continued to battle the blaze as dusk fell, with thick black smoke billowing from the 31-storey towers, home to 2,000 residential apartments.

-HONG KONG: Thirteen people were killed in a fire that spread across multiple high-rise apartment buildings in a Hong Kong housing complex, the city's fire services said on Wednesday (Nov 26).
+HONG KONG: Thirteen people were killed in a fire that spread across multiple high-rise apartment buildings in Hong Kong’s Wang Fuk Court housing complex, the city's fire services said on Wednesday (Nov 26).

 "The Fire Services Department handled a total of 28 casualties, nine of whom were certified dead at the scene.
 Six others were sent to hospital in serious condition, and four of them later died," Chou Wing-yin of the Fire Services Department told a press briefing at around 8.15pm.